Yazhuo-Liu/fenics-in-3D-printing-beginner/Markdown/Install Anaconda3 on MacOS.md

-# Installing Anaconda3 on macOS
+# Installing Anaconda3 and OpenMPI on macOS

 This guide provides step-by-step instructions on how to install Anaconda3 on a macOS system.
 Anaconda is a popular distribution of Python programming languages for scientific computing.